-Professional Development Opportunities: Individual Courses
+Professional Development for Educators: Individual Courses

 Independent study options, learning circles, and dozens of other online, blended and on-ground courses provide opportunities to delve into topics spanning all curriculum subject matter areas, educational technology, instructional methods, classroom management, common core, eco-literacy, organization and more.

 In this course, students will examine the research in various brain-based fields, such as neuroscience and psychology (cognitive, developmental, educational), and apply this information to classroom strategies and practices.
 2 credits.

 In this course, students will explore the essentials of interpersonal communication.
 In today’s fast-paced world, successful interpersonal communication is increasingly difficult.
 Special attention will be given to the components of the communication process, filters and barriers, techniques for improving communication, and learning how to effectively use communication technologies, such as social media, within interpersonal communication.
 Students will identify three components of interpersonal communication to improve and then develop specific action plans that address these growth areas.
 1 credit.

 EDIC 9002 Leading with Emotional Intelligence

 Emotional intelligence (EI) is vital to being an effective and high-performing member of any team.
 Business professionals who understand the connection between emotions and actions and can apply EI skills to maximize effectiveness to have a stand-out advantage in any organization.
 During this course, we will study the theories and concepts of the EI model which focuses, specifically on the behavioral level, on performance at work and on organizational leadership.
 We have developed this course to introduce the proven EI model and provide the insight and skills necessary in careers and relationships more effective, satisfying, and successful.
 1 credit.